 Marketing psychology to that branch of psychology which is related to human market consumption behavior.

-Influencing people is also one of the category in marketing psychology.
+Influencing people is also one of the categories in marketing psychology.
 Some other examples include:

 - Social proof